fabrictest/action-setup-lix/README.md

 nix (Lix, like Nix) 2.91.1
 ```

-With `nix shell -c` you can also directly run Nix like this:
+You can also directly run Lix with `nix shell -c`:

 ```$
 nix shell github:fabrictest/action-setup-lix#lix-2_91_1 -c nix --quiet --version